wlahti/dotfiles/.github/README.md

     fi
 ```

-If the SSH key is available as a file and not loaded into the agent, the
+If the repo is private and the SSH key is available as a file and not loaded
-`GIT_SSH_COMMAND` environment variable can be used to point to the key to use
+into the agent, the `GIT_SSH_COMMAND` environment variable can be used to
-for the clone.
+point to the key to use for the clone.

 ```sh
     GIT_SSH_COMMAND="ssh -i $HOME/.ssh/id_rsa_deploy" git clone --bare git@github.com:sykesm/dotfiles "$HOME/.dotfiles"